01 of 09

 Summer and "beach" in California go hand in hand, and the Golden State has plenty of them to visit, from urban to uninhabited.

-For a taste of iconic California summer beach atmosphere, you can't beat Pismo Beach.
-This planning guide has everything you need to know about going there.Continue to 7 of 10 below.
+One of the best California breach town tor a taste of iconic California summer at the beach is Pismo Beach, on the coast between Santa Barbara and San Francisco.
+Use this planning guide to find out everything you need to know about going there.Continue to 6 of 9 below.

 Russian River: For Outdoor Recreation